audreyality/audreyality/README.md

 In my spare time, I'm vibe coding an agent framework because it seems less intimidating than writing a blog.
 I'm two failures in!

 * The first time I let Claude go wild, and it produced gorgeous nothing.
-* The second time I gave it a ton of domain knowledge, but not enough technical direction.
+* The second time I gave it specific prompts but carte blanche tool access.
+Gorgeous spaghetti.
-* This time I'm experimenting with instructions, fine-grained context and tool management, and more sophisticated prompts.
+* This time I'm experimenting with context management, fine-grained tool permissions, and more sophisticated prompts.

 🤞🏻 Here's hoping the third time's the charm!